CutyDragon/Lizzie-AI-Agent/README.md

 ---

-## 4. Customizing Cyria
+## 4. Customizing Lizzie

 ### Modifying Templates
 - Navigate to the `templates` folder.
-- Edit or add new webpage templates for Cyria’s interface.
+- Edit or add new webpage templates for Lizzie’s interface.
 - Ensure consistency in tone, design, and formatting.

 ### Extending Functionality